What's the best milk for your morning breakfast cereal? Follow Foods For Long LIfe on FACEBOOK . |

 So Delicious makes some wonderful ice creams, coconut creamers and other products so I was anxious to try their dairy free coconut milk.
 It's hard to believe this thick and creamy milk has only 45 calories.
 I actually found the milk to be too thick for my cereal although it's great in a smoothie.
 It also is high in saturated fat (4 grams per cup).
 There are some who think that saturated fats from coconuts are not only safe but provide health benefits.
 I'm not yet convinced of that and while I feel it is probably fine to enjoy this coconut milk beverage frequently, I probably wouldn't use it as my only source of non-dairy milk.
 That aside, I didn't actually enjoy it nearly as much as almond, soy or rice milk.

-Contains 1/3rd the amount of calcium as cow's milk
+Thinner consistency but delicious Higher in calories and natural sugars Contains the same amount of calcium as cow's milk Gluten free |

 To Summarize